 In the first Noticeabilty module, students learn what entrepreneurs and innovators are, and have work in small functional groups to learn the habits of successful entrepreneurs and the keys to a successful venture by creating a venture of their own.
 Student progress is evaluated weekly based on individual participation, as well as the extent to which the group applies the techniques learned to help further the success of their venture.
 “Seed money “ is awarded to each group to reward effective group culture and adherence to the approaches taught.

 This year we began the Consenses Arts curriculum from NoticeAbility.
 This curriculum is focused on Art in many forms as a mode of communication, with a goal of enhancing social-emotional Learning, developing communication skills and confidence, and fostering empathy in our students.
-For the remainder of the 2018-2019 school year, Consenses students will interpret art in various forms, and communicate their interpretation of this artwork in another medium.
-Their body of work will be assembled into an exhibit to be shared at the end of the year.

 The NoticeAbility hybrid program – using online tools as well as working with a teacher – introduces participants to the concepts of effective conflict resolution and mindfulness as techniques that are of critical importance in both entrepreneurship and life in general.